 May I apply if I am currently a student or intern?

-Yes, although the program is designed for reporters who have professional reporting experience and are hoping to make the jump into investigative work.
+Yes, if you are a journalism intern or journalism graduate student who will complete your studies by June 2023.
+The program is best suited for reporters who have professional reporting experience and are hoping to make the jump into investigative work.

 May I apply if I have a staff job as a reporter?

 Yes, but only with the support of your newsroom.
 If your proposal is selected to move past round two, you will be asked to submit a letter of support from your editor saying that your newsroom agrees to co-publish your investigation, and that you will be given substantial time throughout the year to work on it.

 How many years of experience is too many?